 - Reflect your commitment to the professional standards required by practitioners who are wishing to renew their APC.

 The programme is designed to take approximately 5 hours and will provide 5 hours of authorised, core hours towards your CPD requirements.
-It includes 4 video-calls with your mentor and activities for you to complete to generate discussion points.
+It includes 4 video-calls with your mentor and possible activities for you to complete to generate discussion points.
 In addition, your mentor will review one of your diagnostic assessment reports against the criteria used for APC submissions and provide detailed feedback for you to incorporate into a future report that you can then use as your APC submission.

 - Education Access also offer individual one hour sessions, charged at £68.00 per hour.
 (Please note these options will be classed as supplementary CPD.)

 - Education Access also offers mentoring for Access Arrangements for either SENCOs and/ or Specialist Assessors.

 Who is the 5 hour mentoring package for?